 - See the Questions for Faculty for an in-depth guideline.

 IV.
 Lab rotations will follow this approximate schedule:

 - Lab Rotation 1: early-September to early October (4 weeks)

-- Lab Rotation 2: late October to early November (4 weeks)
+- Lab Rotation 2: early October to early November (4 weeks)

-- Lab Rotation 3: late November to early December (4 weeks)
+- Lab Rotation 3: early November to late November or early December (4 weeks)

 V. If the student experiences difficulties with any rotation:

 The student should contact the DGS for the Pharmaceutical Sciences PhD program.